Run a virtual marathon for pets in need

 Distance: 26.2 miles

-Run a mile a day, or set yourself a bigger challenge and complete it within a day or a week!
-Run solo, with a friend or with your dog.
+Run, jog or walk a mile a day, or set yourself a bigger challenge and complete it within a day or a week!
+Go solo, with a friend or with your dog.
 Get out and about in your local area, jump on the treadmill or cross-trainer.
 You can even put the miles in doing laps of your garden.
 The choice is yours.

 This is a virtual event you can do locally, keeping yourself safe and following social distancing guidelines.